earthcubeprojects-chords/chords-docs/_pages/control.md

 ### More Information
 * More [CHORDS Docker tips](https://github.com/NCAR/chords/wiki/Docker-Details-and-Tips) are available on the project wiki.
-* The CHORDS docker images are served from Docker Hub [repository](https://hub.docker.com/r/ncareol/chords_app/).
+* The CHORDS docker images are served from Docker Hub repository. <!--[repository](https://hub.docker.com/r/ncareol/chords_app/).THIS LINK IS BROKEN-->